tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Profiles.md

 <kbd><img src="./images/person_panel_media.png"  /></kbd>

-8. Expand the 'Real-time Customer Profile section'.
+8. Expand the 'Real-time Customer Profile section' and observe the identities and their linkage to a namespace

 <kbd><img src="./images/identities-ECID.png"  /></kbd>

-9. Observe the identities and their linkage to a namespace.
+9. Copy the ECID value & go back to Profiles Browse view
-10. Copy the value for ECID and go back to Profiles Browse view in Experience Platform.
+10. Select "ECID" in the "Identity namespace" dropdown and paste the ECID value copied previously into the "Identity value" field.
-11. Select "ECID" in the "Identity namespace" dropdown and paste the ECID value copied previously into the "Identity value" field.
+11. Click into Profile ID

 <kbd><img src="./images/identities-ECID AEP.png"  /></kbd>